 The Braves had one of the game’s greatest home run hitters ever suit up for them.
 While he’s easily at the top of the franchise’s all-time home run list and he’s among the Atlanta Braves home run leaders for a single season, he’s not the king.

-Only one player has eclipsed 50 home runs in a single year for Atlanta.
+Only two players have eclipsed 50 home runs in a single year for Atlanta (so far).
 Let’s check out the leaderboard below.

 Andruw Jones: 51 Home Runs in 2005